After plowing his car into a crowd outside an LA nightclub, the driver was beaten and shot by bystanders, police say - Local News 8

 “Many people were lined up at the valet podium, coming out of the nightclub, and gathered around the food stands,” said LAFP public information officer Erik Scott.

-Seven victims were hospitalized in critical condition, six in serious condition, and 10 in fair condition.
+On Saturday officials said seven victims were hospitalized in critical condition, six in serious condition, and 10 in fair condition.
 An additional seven people declined transport after being evaluated at the scene.
 The victims, ranging in age from their mid-20s to early 30s, included 18 women and 12 men, according to the LAPD.

-Most injuries were from broken bones and soft tissue trauma, but one victim also suffered a gunshot wound.
+On Sunday, the LAPD said a total of 36 people had been hurt, with injuries “ranging from minor pain to serious fractures and lacerations.”

 A night that could have been worse